 Where this view aligns with other forms of psychology: Taking radical responsibility for one’s life, behaviours and emotions appears throughout the literature and psychoanalytic techniques.
 Viktor Frankl writes extensively and hopefully on the topic in his book Man’s Search for Meaning and it is a core component of Acceptance and Commitment Therapy.

 We have many goals that are structured by our Self-Ideal.
 This is the person we wish to become, it points us to the future, to improve our lot in life and gain a more advantageous position.
 This ideal differs from person to person based on childhood experiences and modelling.
 Adler believed pursuing the ideal state is a human’s main emotional and behavioural driving force.
 He called this drive a “Will to Superiority”.
 This concept was heavily influenced by Nietzsche’s concept of the “Will to Power”.

 Inferiority & Inferiority Complexes

 People have feelings of Inferiority when comparing themselves to their Self-Ideal.
-This inferiority can encourage us to grow but sometimes an inferiority complex emerges which is very different to the normal feeling of superiority and instead of facilitating growth it stops it.
+This inferiority can encourage us to grow but sometimes an inferiority complex emerges which instead of facilitating growth it stops it.

 The healthiest way is to try to compensate through striving and growth.
 For instance, it could be by applying oneself to one’s studies, engaging in constant training or being diligent in one’s work.
 However, people who aren’t equipped with that courage end up stepping into an inferiority complex.
 Again, it’s thinking, I’m not well educated, so I can’t succeed.
 And it’s implying your capability by saying, ‘If only I were well educated, I could be really successful.’
 That ‘the real me’, which just happens to be obscured right now by the matter of education, is superior.